jbreuer95/adonis-apollo-engine/README.md

 # Adonis Apollo Engine
 Apollo Engine middleware and provider for AdonisJs

-## Important!
-When Apollo Engine encounters a SIGUSR2 event (The one that nodemon uses to restart) it dumps a stack trace in the console and shuts down.
-Because of this you need 2 nodemon restarts before the proxy works again.
-For now you can use this package in production, but having it on during development is a pain.

-I have an idea how to fix this, please check back at a new version.

 ## Prerequisites
-This package assumes you are using [apollo-server-adonis](https://www.npmjs.com/package/apollo-server-adonis)
-It might work with [adonis-apollo-server](https://www.npmjs.com/package/adonis-apollo-server) but I haven't tested it
+This package assumes you are using [apollo-server-adonis](https://www.npmjs.com/package/apollo-server-adonis) It might work with [adonis-apollo-server](https://www.npmjs.com/package/adonis-apollo-server) but I haven't tested it

 ## Installation